nutanix-japan/nai-llm/docs/infra/infra_jumphost_tofu.md

 - Existing Nutanix AHV Subnet configured with IPAM

-- SSH Private Key for inital `cloud-init` bootstrapping
+- SSH Private Key for initial `cloud-init` bootstrapping
   - On MacOS/Linux machine, see [Generate a SSH Key on Linux](workstation.md#generate-a-rsa-key-pair) example.
   - On Windows machine, see [Generate a SSH Key on Windows](workstation.md#generate-a-rsa-key-pair) example.